apify/apify-docs/sources/platform/integrations/ai/langchain.md

 print("Documents:", loader.load())
 ```

-In the similar way, you can use other Apify Actors to load data into LangChain and query the vector index.
+Similarly, you can use other Apify Actors to load data into LangChain and query the vector index.

 ## Resources